jan-glx/jan-glx.github.io/_pages/index.md

 This includes the Chip-Hybridized Association Mapping Platform (CHAMP), which repurposes Next Generation Sequencing chips to perform massively parallel assays on sequenced DNA, as well as new methods currently in development.
-Along the way, I realized we needed higher-performing DNA barcodes than were available with current methods, i.e.  more barcodes using fewer bases with better error-correction properties and thus fewer demultiplexing errors.
+Along the way, I realized we needed higher-performing DNA barcodes than were available with current methods, i.e.,  more barcodes using fewer bases with better error-correction properties and thus fewer demultiplexing errors.
 So, I developed the current state of the art DNA barcodes from first principles: Filled/truncated Right End Edit (FREE) barcodes.
-And I have also performed large-scale genomic and transcriptomic analyses to find gene families, construct phylogenies, and perform positive selection analysis in bats, with the goal of helping find genes and pathways which enable bats to to harbor several deadly human viruses.
+I have also performed large-scale genomic and transcriptomic analyses to find orthologous gene families, infer phylogenies, and perform positive selection analysis in bats, with the goal of helping find genes and pathways which enable bats to to harbor several deadly human viruses.
 Learn more details about my research [here](/research/).

 When I'm not doing research, my favorite thing in the world is to go see the world.
 I love travelling, learning languages, and meeting people.
 Closer to home, nothing beats weekend BBQ's